oneeve8/kobble-data/content/markdown.md

 # List
-To create a list us an asterisk * for a bullet point, or just use numbers.
+To create a list us an asterisk * to create a bullet point and a sbefore each listed item, or just use numbers.
 Indent and then use an asterisk * for a hollow bullet point.

 Result Examples:

+Using an a

 * milk